dope-wilson/iot/README.md

 **2x design paths**
 LTE (GSM/2/3G) or LoRa
-Easiness and HW-availability as descision req.
+Easiness and HW-availability as decision req.

 What would I like to build?
-  **Irrigation and sensorstation for hops production**
+  **Irrigation and sensor station for hops production**
-    Descritpion:
+    Description:
       Activate drip irrigation from rain barrel depending on outdoor conditions.

     Properties:
-      - Activate relay to open solonoid valve
+      - Activate relay to open solenoid valve
       - Temperature and humidity
       - Soil moist
-      - Water level in water barrel.
+      - Water level in the water barrel.

-  **Sensor suit and flow measurement for water fountain in stables**
+  **Sensor suit and flow measurement for a water fountain in stables**
     Description:
-      Sensor suit to automate maintenance and add warning system for stable managment
+      Sensor suit to automate maintenance and add warning system for stable management

     What would you like to measure?
       - Water flow